inoxentmohsin1/AutoIPTV/README.md

 ----

 > PS.
-When you want to view a channel, click on one of the play buttons.
+> - When you want to view a channel, click on one of the play buttons.
 When you want to exit that channel, double click on the screen.
+> - Every hour the channels get updated, new ones added, etc. So to refresh click the **Circular** button in the top right hand corner.